PrimeAcademy/assignment-unit-1/README.md

 The videos this week introduced you to working with the command line through Terminal.
 Answer the questions below to check how much you learned.

-1. In the `checkpoints` folder, you will find a `terminal.txt` file.
+In the `checkpoints` folder, you will find a `terminal.txt` file.
+This is just a plain old file of characters.
+No code, just text.

+1. Open the `terminal.txt` file in VSCode.
+VSCode can open many kinds of files!
 2. In the `terminal.txt`, answer all of the questions about the Terminal.
-Below each question, all you need to do is type your answer!
-If you're unsure, feel free to do some research, or write that you're not sure.
+All you need to do is type your answer below each question!

+> If you're unsure, feel free to do some research, or write that you're not sure.
 All we're asking for is you try your best!

 *When you're done, make another "`commit`" with `git`.*